fewagency/best-practices/Bedrock/setting-up.md

 10. Enable page cache
 11. Visit the site without being logged in.
 12. Check shared/web/app/cache/page_enhanced/ and make sure that there are some files and folders there that represent the pages you just visited.

+@Todo: Make sure that we can write to symbolic links and describe cache buster

 ##Access private repos
 If you are working with a private repo, you need to be able to connect to it from the server.
 The steps below requires you to have SSH access to the remote server, so make sure that you have that by following the steps under "Setting up an SSH connection to remote server".